Dawoozies/OOP-Assignment-1/Part2/Answers.md

 Bamboo (Atlassian):

 GitLab:

-15. CI/CD standing for Continuous Integration and Continuous Deployment: Game CI is an example of a CI/CD system for specifically Unity.
+15. CI/CD standing for Continuous Integration and Continuous Deployment: CI/CD is a workflow where the process of unit testing, building and releasing software is automated by some tool.
+Game CI is an example of a CI/CD system for specifically Unity.
 When set up, developers can commit their changes to the project and then have those changes be unit tested on a remote server.
 When the unit tests are passed the server will build the game and if successful can upload the build to specified platforms (Itch.io, Steam, etc)